Lanie-Carmelo/APA-7-Student-Paper-Template/README.md

 ## Customization

 - Update the document metadata in `main.tex` (`\title`, `\author`, etc.).
-- Use the `apa7` class options as needed.
+- Use the `biblatex` options and APA formatting as needed.
+- Modify the Makefile to suit your workflow or add new targets.

 ## Troubleshooting

 If you encounter issues:

-1. **Check LaTeX Installation**: Ensure you have a working LaTeX installation (TeX Live, MikTeX, etc.) and that all required packages are installed.
+1. **Check LaTeX Installation**: Ensure you have a working LaTeX installation and all required packages.
-2. **Biber Issues**: If you have problems with citations or bibliography, make sure Biber is installed and properly configured.
+2. **Biber Issues**: If citations or bibliography fail, verify that Biber is installed and properly configured.
+3. **Linting Errors**: Run `make lint` to catch syntax issues and missing references.
-3. **Log Files**: Check the `.log` files generated during the build process for error messages and warnings.
+4. **Log Files**: Review `.log` files for warnings or errors.
-4. **Overleaf**: Ensure the bibliography tool is set to Biber in project settings.
+5. **Overleaf**: Ensure the bibliography tool is set to Biber in project settings.
-5. **Ask for Help**: If you're stuck, consider asking for help on forums like Stack Exchange or the LaTeX community.
+6. **Ask for Help**: Reach out via LaTeX forums, Stack Exchange, or GitHub Issues.

 ## License